 Corpus Linguistics 3200-M1-2LK

-Possible applications of corpus in linguistic practice:
+8. Possible applications of corpora in linguistic practice:

-(c) foreign language teaching
+c) foreign language teaching

-The aim of the course is to familiarize students with basic IT tools supporting the process of collecting, verifying and using lexical, stylistic and syntagmatic structures appropriate for general or specialist language.
-After the course, the student should use basic programs in the field of digital linguistics and search for necessary linguistic data using the tools he or she learns.
+The aim of the course is to familiarise students with basic IT tools supporting the process of collecting, verifying and applying lexical, stylistic and syntagmatic structures appropriate for general or specialised language.
+After completing the course, students should be able to use basic digital linguistics software and search for the necessary linguistic data using the tools they have learned.

 Student workload (3 ECTS):

-30 hours attendance at classroom classes (1)
+30 hours of classroom attendance (1)

-30 hours preparation of text corpus (1)
+30 hours of preparation of text corpora and analytical data (1)

-15 hours own work with software (0.5)
+15 hours of independent work with software (0.5)

 Type of course